Poison Hand Darted Harpoons and Lances

 Left: Drawings by Mechanicus. ...........Right: Author's interpretation of the Mechanicus Poison harpoon.

-In August 1833 an inventor calling himself "Mechanicus" described a hand-darted poison harpoon of his own design in a letter titled, "Sea-Serpent Harpoon" to the editor of the Mechanic's Magazine, and Register of Inventions and Improvements.
-He explained:
+In August 1833, an inventor who called himself "Mechanicus" described his own hand-darted poison harpoon design in a letter titled "Sea-Serpent Harpoon" to the editor of the Mechanic's Magazine and Register of Inventions and Improvements.
+He wrote:

-The harpoon was of a two-flued configuration with a narrow hole drilled from the tip to the boss of the shank behind the head, joining a hole through the side of the boss into which was screwed a nipple for a percussion cap.
-The longitudinal hole through the head was filled with "a proper quantity of some poisonous substance, the effects of which shall be powerful and rapid."
-The firing mechanism, located in the side of the boss, consisted of a spring-loaded hammer and a two-pronged trigger to hold the hammer cocked.
-When the iron was darted into a whale, the blubber pressed the trigger back and released the hammer which detonated a percussion cap on the nipple.
-The explosion forced the poison out of the hole through the head of the harpoon, like a hypodermic needle, to kill the whale.
-One fault with this design would be the fact that the poison was injected as the harpoon entered, too early to have much practical effect.
-There are no known examples of this harpoon.
-It seems it was patented in 1833, but a fire at the Patent Office in 1836 destroyed all records before that time.
+Mechanicus's harpoon featured a two-flued configuration with a narrow hole drilled from the tip to the boss of the shank behind the head, connecting to a hole through the side of the boss where a nipple for a percussion cap was screwed in.
+The longitudinal hole through the head was filled with a potent and fast-acting poison.
+The firing mechanism, located on the side of the boss, included a spring-loaded hammer and a two-pronged trigger to hold the hammer cocked.
+When the harpoon was darted into a whale, the blubber pressed the trigger back, releasing the hammer and detonating the percussion cap on the nipple.
+This explosion forced the poison out through the head of the harpoon, similar to a hypodermic needle, aiming to kill the whale.
+A flaw in this design was that the poison was injected as the harpoon entered, which was likely too early to have a significant effect.
+No known examples of this harpoon exist, and it seems it was patented in 1833.
+However, a fire at the Patent Office in 1836 destroyed all records from before that time.

-Crews of whaleships quickly learned of the potency of the poison contained in all types of poison harpoons and refused to use them.
-James Templeman Brown explained in The Whale Fishery and Its Appliances:
+Crews on whaleships quickly recognized the dangers of the poison contained in various types of poison harpoons and refused to use them.
+James Templeman Brown elaborated on this in The Whale Fishery and Its Appliances:

-Another interesting viewpoint concerning the use of poison in the whaling industry was expressed in an article January 27, 1867, in The Whalemen's Shipping List, and Merchants' Transcript, a weekly publication in New Bedford.
-This article quoted the London Post.
-Expressing concern that fish would eat the remains of whales killed by the poison, the article stated:
+An additional perspective on the use of poison in whaling was presented in an article on January 27, 1867, in The Whalemen's Shipping List, and Merchants' Transcript, a weekly publication in New Bedford.
+This article, quoting the London Post, expressed concerns about fish consuming the remains of whales killed by poison.
+The article stated:

 Back to Main Menu